- General Info

 Flower & Garden Festival

-For more information about the 21st Epcot International Flower & Garden Festival, call 407/W-DISNEY (934-7639) or visit www.epcotinspring.com.
+For more information about the 22nd Epcot International Flower & Garden Festival, call 407/W-DISNEY (934-7639).
+As the festival nears, more details will be available at epcotinspring.com.
 The festival, including all gardening programs and exhibits, is included in regular Epcot admission.